javelinetech/GoogleMap/readme.md

 1. Backend  : Simple login with username admin and password secretpassword, then you can see a form to add events and edit/hide/delete actions
 2. Frontend : Here you can see all backend events on google map

-PS : Rank shorting using drag drop and RSVP not done yet Pre-requisites
+PS : Rank sorting using drag drop and RSVP not done yet Pre-requisites
 --------------